Narrow Operator Models of Stellarator Equilibria in Fourier Zernike Basis: Conclusion

 \section{Conclusion}

-We presented narrow operator models in the form of \glspl{MLP} with two hidden layers parametrised by a scaling factor of the pressure coefficients such that the sum of force residuals of various equilibria types are minimised to comparable $\fvolnorm$ computed by the modern solver \desc.
-Models parametrising continuous spaces of equilibria show very good interpolation capabilities on an oversampled set $\etaptest$ that is still inside the training set $\etaptrain$ (see figure~\ref{fig:fvol_all}) and only minimise the physics-based residual (equation~\ref{eqn:desc_min}).\\ For the DIII-D like and \gls{W7X} equilibria, \desc computes equilibria with lower $\fvolnorm$ compared to the \glspl{MLP} parametrisation, while for the quasi-helical equilibrium the \gls{MLP} approach reaches lower $\fvolnorm$ than \desc for $\etap \in [0.4, 0.9]$ (see figure~\ref{fig:fvol_all}).
+We presented narrow operator models in the form of \glspl{MLP} with two hidden layers parametrised by a scaling factor of the pressure coefficients.
+These \glspl{MLP} reduce $\fvolnorm$ of various equilibria types to comparable levels computed by the modern solver \desc.
+All introduced models precisely interpolate through an oversampled test set $\etaptest$ with all points still inside the training set $\etaptrain$ for all tested equilibria (see figure~\ref{fig:fvol_all}).
+Importantly, they are trained only on a physics-based residual (equation~\ref{eqn:desc_min_prob}), that is without using any equilibrium information pre-computed by existing solver like \desc.

+For the DIII-D like and \gls{W7X} equilibria, \desc computes equilibria with marginally lower $\fvolnorm$ compared to the \glspl{MLP} parametrisation, while for the quasi-helical equilibrium the \gls{MLP} approaches slightly lower $\fvolnorm$ than \desc for $\etap \in [0.4, 0.9]$ (see figure~\ref{fig:fvol_all}).
 This is interesting for future operator model optimisation because it hints at a benefit when training on the force residual: If the training set only consisted of pre-computed \desc solutions, the operator model's $\fvolnorm$ would be bounded by \descs $\fvolnorm$.

-The narrow operator model of the quasi-helical equilibrium with self-consistent bootstrap current preserves good higher order metrics such as quasi-symmetry throughout $\etaptest$ (see figure~\ref{fig:qs_qh}) and comparable $\fvolnorm$.
+The narrow operator model of the quasi-helical equilibrium with self-consistent bootstrap current preserves good higher order metrics such as quasi-symmetry and magnetic well throughout $\etaptest$ (see figure~\ref{fig:qs_qh}).

 Extrapolation of the model to unseen $\etap>1$ incurs a monotonically increasing $\fvolnorm$ (see Appendix~\ref{asec:extrap}), but including $\etaptrain > 1$ in the training set is straightforward.

 Our training scheme was purposedly kept minimal, in the sense that no advanced enhancements from the \gls{PINN} literature were included, to evaluate simple \glspl{MLP} trained solely on the force residual as a baseline for future work.
-We expect significant improvements to the presented method if recent advances in \gls{PINN} research are included.
+We expect significant improvements to the presented method if recent advances in \gls{PINN} research are included~\citep{Luo2025}.

 \paragraph{\textbf{Acknowledgement}}